yungyuc/nsdhw_20au/proposal/TommyLin/README.rst

 ================

-When macro photography, the short depth of field (DOF) makes clear image only in a small area because of very short distance to subject.
-To get a clear (focused) image in a wide range, the photographer can shrink and use small aperture size.
+When macro photography, the short depth of field (DOF) makes clear image only in a small area because of very short distance to subject. **To get a clear (focused) image in a wide range**, the photographer can shrink and use small aperture size.
 But shrinking aperture size has two side effects as follow:

 1. Increase diffraction effect that causes image blurry